mpv-player/mpv/DOCS/man/input.rst

     stripped.
 If the subtitle is not text-based (i.e. DVD/BD subtitles), an empty string is returned.

-    This property is experimental and might be removed in the future.

 ``sub-text-ass``
     Like ``sub-text``, but return the text in ASS format.
 Text subtitles in other formats are converted.
 For native ASS subtitles, events that do